-If you wish to write your own Makefiles or use a completely different buildsystem for your application, a simple command line program named geant4-config is installed on Unix systems to help you query the Geant4 installation.
-It is located in
+If you wish to write your own Makefiles or use a completely different buildsystem for your application, a simple command line program named geant4-config is installed on Unix systems to help you query a Geant4 installation for locations and features.
+It is installed at

+'''

++- CMAKE_INSTALL_PREFIX

++- bin/

++- geant4-config

+'''

-+- CMAKE\INSTALL\PREFIX +- bin/ +- geant4-config It may be run using either a full or relative path, or directly if CMAKE\INSTALL\PREFIX/bin is in your PATH.
+It may be run using either a full or relative path, or directly if CMAKE_INSTALL_PREFIX/bin is in your PATH.